An itemization of Google’s ranking factors

 - Visibility – web sites with invisible text might be attempting to trick Google.

-- Two.
-Over optimization – sites that are excessively optimized might not be important for any keyword phrases.
+- Over optimization – sites that are excessively optimized might not be important for any keyword phrases.

 - Keyword stuffing – web sites with too many keywords stuffed into the content could be making an attempt to trick Google.